 The Plainwell Department of Public Works is pleased to provide you with this year's annual Water Quality Report.
-This report presents information about Plainwell's water system from its groundwater source to your tap.
+This report presents information about Plainwell's water system, from its groundwater source to your tap.
 We continually monitor our water supply, pumping and treatment processes and our distribution system to assure safe, reliable water at an affordable price.
-The water we produce meets or exceeds all State and Federal requirements and our Water Department had no violations in 2005.
+The water we produce meets or exceeds all State and Federal requirements and our Water Department had no violations in 2006.

 The City of Plainwell began work on a Wellhead Protection Program in 1994 to protect its groundwater from the potential of contamination.
 This work included evaluating current and future well sites and the areas surrounding them, identifying existing and potential sources of contamination within these areas and developing methods to minimize threats to both developed and future well supplies.
 Program requirements were met and implementation began in 1998.
-The city is currently undergoing a review of the program and an updated version should be completed in 2006.
+The city is currently undergoing a review of the program.

-The susceptibility of contamination for Plainwell's operating well fields was determined by the state Department of Environmental Quality (DEQ) in 2003.
+The susceptibility to contamination for Plainwell's operating well fields was determined by the Michigan Department of Environmental Quality (MDEQ) in 2003.
 Susceptibility is rated on a six-tier scale from "Very Low" to "Very High" based on geologic sensitivity, water chemistry, and current or potential contaminant sources.
 According to the DEQ, two of our wells were rated high in susceptibility and two wells were rated moderately high in susceptibility.
-Information on the report can be obtained by contacting the Plainwell Department of Public Works at 685-9363 or by email at rupdike@plainwell.org.
+Information on the report can be obtained by contacting the Plainwell Department of Public Works at 685-9363 or emailing rupdike@plainwell.org.